alvinscheng/mission-IM-possible/README.md

 ### How to Use

-Click on the releases tab and click download the zip file for version 1.0.0.
+Under the <>Code tab, click on the releases tab (https://github.com/alvinscheng/mission-IM-possible-client/releases) and download the zip file for version 1.0.0.
 In the folder, right-click the app and press open.